Subscribe -- FREE!

 Cast iron skillets are a economical and heathly way to cook.

 I recently purchased three cast iron skillets for under $15 at KMart!
-Try finding shiny, color new fangled pans at such a bargain!
-Many newer style sets of skillets cost $50 and more!
+Try finding shiny, color new non-stick pans at such a bargain!
+Many newer style sets of skillets cost $50 or more.

 Cast iron skillets also add iron to our food, which many Americans lack in their diets today.
 Doctors often recommend cast iron skillets for patients who are anemic or borderline anemic (low iron levels in the blood).